ukiwsz27/ethstaker/staking-glossary.md

 - If the Current balance dropped from 22 ETH to 21.76 ETH – Effective balance will be **22.00 ETH**.
 - If the Current balance increases to 22.25 **and** the effective balance is 21 ETH, the effective balance will increase to 22 ETH.

-## Validator Seed Phrase / Mnemonic

-The Seed Phrase or Mnemonic is a set of words (usually 12, 18 or 24 words long) used to generate your validator keys.
-Your mnemonic is the backup for your validator keys and will be the ONLY way to withdraw your ETH when the time comes and no one can help you recover your mnemonic if you lose it.

 ## Validator lifecycle

 #### 1. Deposited